jtsternberg/Code-Snippets-CPT/readme.txt

 == Upgrade Notice ==

+= 1.0.3 =
+* Shortcodes now use slugs, new filter added, 'dsgnwrks_snippet_display', Better handling of WordPress-converted html entities, convert tabs to spaces for better readability, & Added title attribute to `pre` element to display title of snippet on hover.

 = 1.0.2 =
-* Add more languages
-* Add lang parameter to shortcode attributes.
-* Use selected snippet language to set the shortcode lang parameter.
-* Allow shortcode to specify line number to start with
+* Add more languages, add lang parameter to shortcode attributes, selected snippet language is set on shortcode lang parameter automatically, and allow shortcode to specify line number to start with.

 = 1.0.1 =
 * WP editor buttons for inserting snippet shortcodes